abhishek-kumar-code/Redfish_Public/Specification.md

 Properties may include the Nullable attribute with a value of false to specify that the property cannot contain null values.
 A property with a nullable attribute with a value of `"true"`, or no nullable attribute, can accept null values.

+If an implementation supports a property, it shall always provide a value for that property.
+If a value is unknown, then the value of `null` is an acceptable values in most cases.
+Properties not returned from a GET operation indicates that the property is not supported by the implementation.

 ### Resource, schema, and property naming conventions